 An assignment is posted on Brightspace after each lecture and must be uploaded to Gradescope (via the link on Brightspace) at least one hour before the start of the next lecture.
 They are graded pass or fail to promote learning, and grades will be determined based on effort, completion, and accuracy.
+Only assignments that earn a "pass" will receive credit.
 Please make sure to show your work when submitting assignments; simply providing a numerical answer without showing computations is not sufficient.
 No late assignments or emailed assignments will be accepted.
 These assignments are intended to provide timely feedback on your progress.